Google To Employees: Be Nice To Each Other, Or Else

 — Business Insider (@businessinsider) June 27, 2018

-As the internal document published by the Business Insider states, Google’s updated code of conduct refers to in-person and online interaction both.
+As the internal document published by Business Insider states, Google’s updated code of conduct refers to both in-person and online interaction.

 “If discussions or behavior do not align with our values, or are disruptive to a productive work environment, we may remove particular groups, revoke commenting, viewing, or posting privileges, and take disciplinary action as warranted,” according to the document.

 If an employee’s words or actions “trigger a complaint,” Google will investigate and review the issue, the document further states.
-As the Business Insider noted, Google will not in any way shut down its internal messaging boards, but they will now be closely moderated.
+As Business Insider noted, Google will not in any way shut down its internal messaging boards, but they will now be closely moderated.
 Meaning, any employee who starts a discussion will be able to remove it, or delete posts.

-While it remains to be seen whether the updated rules of conduct will create more in-company drama, perhaps resulting in another scandal, or simply blow over, this remains in the shadow of the so called Project Maven, the deal through which Google is providing the Pentagon with specific, AI software.
+While it remains to be seen whether the updated rules of conduct will create more in-company drama, perhaps resulting in another scandal, or simply blow over, this remains in the shadow of the so-called Project Maven, the deal through which Google is providing the Pentagon with specific AI software.

 As The Verge reported earlier this month, following a petition signed by its employees, Google has promised to sever all ties with the military-industrial complex, after the expiration of the current contract.